Dodgers vs. Rockies Player Props Betting Odds

-Player props are listed for Freddie Freeman and Ryan McMahon, among others, when the Los Angeles Dodgers host the Colorado Rockies at Dodger Stadium on Saturday at 9:10 PM ET.
+Ryan McMahon and Freddie Freeman are two of the players with prop bets available when the Colorado Rockies and the Los Angeles Dodgers square off at Dodger Stadium on Sunday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!